 The WBS/WBBS trend for Snipe is based now on a very small sample of plots, the species having deserted so many of its former riverside haunts.
 It is currently amberlisted solely because its UK breeding range has contracted sharply, especially in lowland England, and not for UK population decline.
-BBS data indeed do not show any long-term decline at the UK scale.
-However, numbers have dropped in the UK during the most recent 10-year period, with this decline being only marginally below the 25% threshold that would trigger a lower level alert.
+BBS data indeed do not show any decline at the UK scale over the longest period covered by this survey (20 years); however, numbers have dropped in the UK during the most recent 10-year period.

-Little Owl meets red-list criteria for population decline but, as an species introduced to the UK, is not eligible for any conservation listing.
-Whereas WBS/WBBS indicates a strong decline for Little Grebe over both long-term timescales, relative stability on BBS squares casts doubt upon the true nature of this species' population trend.
+Little Owl meets red-list criteria for population decline but, as a species introduced to the UK, is not eligible for any conservation listing.
+Whereas WBS/WBBS indicates a strong decline for Little Grebe over both long-term timescales, small waterbodies are not well-covered by BBS and relative stability on BBS squares casts doubt upon the true nature of this species' population trend.
 Whitethroat also raises a high alert over the long term, but the species is currently in recovery from its sudden losses in the late 1960s and therefore does not warrant a conservation listing.

-Greenfinch and Sedge Warbler are currently green listed, yet have both decreased by more than 25% over 47-years, raising a lower level alert.
-In the case of Greenfinch, this alert also applies to the 25-year period.
-Potential WBS/WBBS declines of >25% have occurred for and Martin and Oystercatcher over the 25-year period, but these are not statistically significant and so do not formally raise an alert.
+Stanbury et al. 2017) Potential WBS/WBBS declines of >25% have occurred forGarden Warbler over 48-years, and for Sand Martin and Oystercatcher over the 25-year period, but these estimates have wide confidence intervals and are not statistically significant, so do not formally raise an alert, although declines have been seen in many migratory birds.
 The apparent decline of Red-legged Partridge is also not statistically significant, and is of no conservation concern because the species is not native to the UK.